Certified Machine Operator

 - Design and create the high-tech precision parts needed worldwide in everyday products.

 - Produce steel, aluminum, and plastic components working with advanced computer-controlled technology.

-- Use the same techniques and state-of-the-art equipment as industry leaders.
+- Use the same techniques and state-of-the-art equipment as industry leaders such as Aerospace.

 Apply online at tulsatech.edu.
 Applications can also be obtained in the counseling offices on any of the campuses; at the Career Services Center located on the Memorial Complex; or by calling 918.828.5000.